Particlex Urbantech Global Challenge (PUGC) Opens For Registration Now

+Leveraging Universities' Research Strength to Launch Breakthrough Ignite Urban Technology - A Launch Towards Sustainable Innovation

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 12 October 2023 - Creating a sustainable future has become an unstoppable global trend.
+HONG KONG SAR - Media OutReach - 12 October 2023 - Creating a sustainable future has become an unstoppable global trend.
 As a passionate advocate for empowering UrbanTech to contribute solutions, ParticleX hopes to leverage venture capital funding and cutting-edge technologies to address urban challenges.
 It has initiated the 2nd ParticleX UrbanTech Global Challenge (PUGC) to connect start-ups, corporates, angel investors and incubators from around the world.
-ParticleX kicked off the PUGC launch ceremony this afternoon, with the theme "Igniting Urban Innovation - A Launch Towards Sustainable Solutions".
+ParticleX kicked off the PUGC launch ceremony this afternoon, with the theme 'Igniting Urban Innovation - A Launch Towards Sustainable Solutions'.
 With a strong focus on sustainability, PUGC is dedicated to fostering collaborations and driving innovation, thereby creating a vibrant UrbanTech ecosystem.

 Seeing PPGC's success in supporting various users, ParticleX expanded its scope in 2022 with the inaugural PUGC.
 The PUGC is making a huge comeback this year, bringing together approximately 30 partner organizations and included participation from all Hong Kong university innovation departments for the first time, signaling aims to more holistically foster commercialization of academic research.

-Ms. Jayne Chan mentioned, "When it comes to companies combatting climate change and creating a more sustainable world, technology is a gamechanger.
+mentioned, 'When it comes to companies combatting climate change and creating a more sustainable world, technology is a gamechanger.
 It can help companies reduce emissions by improving efficiency, switching to cleaner alternatives, and recycling materials.
-Hong Kong is a great location for startups in the sustainability space, with supportive government policies, investment opportunities, a deep talent and ready access to growing markets."
+Hong Kong is a great location for startups in the sustainability space, with supportive government policies, investment opportunities, a deep talent and ready access to growing markets.'

 This year the PUGC targets on six core UrbanTech categories, these include 1) Real Estate & Built Environment, 2) Infrastructure, Energy & Utility, 3) Transportation & Mobility, 4) Food Supply, Public Health & Safety, 5) Circular Economy, Cleaning & Waste Management, 6) Lifestyle, Culture & Education.